 - Other heirs named in the will or who paid the decedent’s final expenses

-We can help you identify who can pursue legal action for your loved one’s passing during your free case review.
+During your free case review, we can help you identify who can pursue legal action for your loved one’s passing.

 The Law Offices of Anidjar & Levine Protect Clients’ Right to Recovery

-Our Lakeland wrongful death team provides clients with the responsible legal care they need and deserve.
+Our Polk County wrongful death team provides clients with the responsible legal care they need and deserve.

 We protect their rights while going the extra mile to help them navigate this difficult time.
-Our client testimonials show that those we helped in the past recommend our team to their friends, families, and others in similar situations.
+We are proud of our client testimonials because they show that those we helped in the past recommend our team to their friends, families, and others in similar situations.

 We Pride Ourselves on Direct Communication

-Per Florida Statutes § 768.19, a wrongful death occurs when a party who had a viable personal injury claim passes away from their injuries before they can take legal action.
+Per Florida Statutes § 768.19, a wrongful death occurs when a party with a viable personal injury claim passes away from their injuries before they can take legal action.
 We’ve advocated for families who have lost loved ones due to:

 - Car accidents